How Pale The Winter Has Made Us (Influx Press, 2020)

 A Wander With Georges Perec

 What can Georges Perec see out of the window?
-He’s sat as usual in Café de la Mairie, 8 place Saint-Sulpice in the 6th arrondissment, lodged at his single table by the window looking out.
-The Latin Quarter is passing by outside as always; it never really stops, merely lulls.
-On his small, plastic coated table, he has a pad and pencil bought from a … Continue reading A Wander With Georges Perec
+He’s sat as usual in Café de la Mairie, 8 Place Saint-Sulpice in the 6th arrondissment, hunched at his favourite single table by the window.
+More importantly, he’s looking outside.
+Life in the Latin Quarter is passing by outside as always; it never really stops, merely lulls.
+On his small, plastic coated table, he has a … Continue reading A Wander With Georges Perec